MicrosoftDocs/azure-stack-docs/AKS-Hybrid/repair-certificates.md

 ---
 title: Certificates and tokens in AKS hybrid
-description: Learn how to update AKS certificates in AKS hybrid.
+description: Learn how to repair AKS certificates in AKS hybrid.
 author: sethmanheim
 ms.topic: how-to
 ms.date: 11/18/2022